Circuitscape/SpatialGraphs.jl/docs/src/examples.md

 Now, create placeholder rasters to store the cost distance values for each vertex, and populate them using the cost distances calculated above.
-Finally, we'll sum the
+Finally, we'll sum the rasters to enable us to delineate a corridor.
+The value at each pixel corresponds to the total cost distance of the least cost path between vertices 1 and 348021 that intersects that pixel.

 ```@example corridors
 # Create rasters